modoboa/modoboa/doc-ng/contributing/plugin_api.md

 `extra_domain_serializer_data` to provide the read value.
 :::

-Example — a plugin that attaches a single `virtual_host` string to a
+Example — a plugin that attaches a free-form `billing_reference` string to a domain, stored in its own model:
-domain:

 ```python
 from django.dispatch import receiver